HemaDevaSagar35/GenderBiasAnalysis/README.md

 INTRODUCTION
 ========
 Note: We used bert base uncased as our teacher model for experimentation.
-You can find the github repo of this project at [https://github.com/HemaDevaSagar35/GenderBiasAnalysis]
+You can find the github repo of this project at [https://github.com/HemaDevaSagar35/GenderBiasAnalysis].
+Also we are sharing google drive link, below, where we uploaded our models and data (that are too huge to put in canvas or github)

 There are 2 facets here:
 1) Training Bert and TinyBert models on MLMA and IMDB datasets
 2) Doing various bias analysis with the models obtained from step 1.

 You could Skip step 1 and run scripts responsible for Step 2 using the models we generated from our experiments.
-You can find the models we generated here [https://drive.google.com/drive/folders/1XmLXSMbYAur1mZfqGJfmUaTQGa8BuX1S?usp=share_link]
+You can find the models we generated and relevent data here [https://drive.google.com/drive/folders/1XmLXSMbYAur1mZfqGJfmUaTQGa8BuX1S?usp=share_link]

 But incase you want to run Step 1 and re-generate the models, below are the things you have to do: